Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Discussion

-We have described a two-parameter disease spreading model that includes spontaneous infections and exhibits a phase line along which the critical exponents and behaviour of both directed- and undirected percolation appear.
-When there is no spontaneous infection, the model exhibits a directed-percolation transition, marked by a divergence in the dynamical susceptibility, a reproduction number of 1, power-law distributed outbreak sizes and the appearance of a giant component.
-However, the introduction of spontaneous activity means that the dynamical susceptibility no longer diverges, and that the reproduction number is shifted.
+We have described a two-parameter spreading process that includes spontaneous activations and exhibits a phase line along which the critical exponents and behaviour of both directed and undirected percolation appear.
+When there is no spontaneous activation, the model exhibits a directed-percolation transition, marked by a divergence in the dynamical susceptibility, a reproduction number of 1, power-law distributed outbreak sizes and the appearance of a giant component.
+However, the introduction of spontaneous activation means that the dynamical susceptibility no longer diverges, and that the reproduction number is shifted.
 Nonetheless, by considering the cluster-size distribution and statistics related to the cluster size, a critical line --- exhibiting universal curve collapses and finite-size scaling --- can be defined.
-This means that even in the presence of spontaneous activity, an epidemic threshold can be defined.
-However, the introduction of spontaneous activity destroys the transition to the absorbing state, and shifts the phase line into the universality class of undirected percolation.
+This means that even in the presence of spontaneous activity, a genuine phase transition exists.
+The introduction of spontaneous activity destroys the transition to the absorbing state, and shifts the phase line into the universality class of undirected percolation.
 We showed numerically, on a variety of relevant network topologies, that in the largest clusters as merging becomes increasingly dominant it is the undirected-percolation exponents that dominate.
-Although all the networks we considered were nominally directed, we expect that our results survive on undirected networks, as our small-world networks were comprised predominately of recurrent connections.
+Although all the networks we considered were nominally directed, we expect that our results survive on undirected networks, as our small-world networks were comprised predominately of bidirectional connections.